 CONTACT: email@example.com PRONOUNS: she, her, hers

-Eli is a junior living in Quincy House who envisions entirely different lives for himself were he named either Junior or Quincy.
+Eli is a senior living in Quincy House who envisions entirely different life for himself were he named Quincy.
 He is concentrating in English and concentrating on social media (silently though – you’ll never know that he’s already looked at all your profile pictures).
 The graph of how high he chooses to sing a song vs. time of night shows a direct correlation.
 Sometimes he likes you to know that he isn’t just an English guy.
 Ask him about all things publicity (except Twitter, because what?), theater (including acting, producing, administration, design, -re vs. -er, and ghosts), and a cappella (his true passion – theater is merely a front).
 Or anything else!
 He tries to be friendly and eat ice cream frequently (see above).

 DUTIES: The publicity coordinator updates and maintains the HRDC website and sends out the HRDC Newsletter.
 He also maintains all HRDC social media accounts and coordinates greater Boston publicity outreach.